-Recap #67: Nightmare Hall #1: The Silent Scream by Diane Hoh by Dade
+Recap #67: Nightmare Hall #1: The Silent Scream by Diane Hoh

 Summary: Jess is eager to start college – until she arrives at her off-campus dorm.
 She can see why everyone calls it Nightmare Hall.
 Especially when she learns the dark secrets hidden within the house.
 A girl named Giselle hanged herself there.
 In Jess’s room.
 But was it really suicide?
 Or was Giselle murdered?
 Echoing through the house, Jess can still hear the sound of Giselle’s last scream….